amesar/mlflow-tools/mlflow_tools/export_import/README.md

 ### Common arguments

-`output` - Either be a directory or zip file (`output` has a zip extension).
+`output` - Either a directory or zip file (`output` has a zip extension).

-`intput` - Either be a directory or zip file (if `output` has a zip extension).
+`intput` - Either a directory or zip file (if `output` has a zip extension).

 `notebook_formats` - If exporting a Databricks experiment, the run's notebook can be saved in the specified formats (comma-delimited argument).
 Each format is saved as `notebook.{format}`.
-Supported formats are  SOURCE, HTML, JUPYTER, DBC.
+Supported formats are  SOURCE, HTML, JUPYTER and DBC.
 See Databricks [Export Format](https://docs.databricks.com/dev-tools/api/latest/workspace.html#notebookexportformat) documentation.

 `export_metadata_tags` - Creates metadata tags (starting with `mlflow_tools.metadata`) containing export information.
 ```